 - Asbestos-Free Cereal: Almost a literal example.
 In "The End: Part 1", we can see a box of Eddsworld Cereals (which is also a Running Gag) with a disclaimer on its side saying "Now with real cereal".

-- Author Avatar: All the main characters are named after, voiced by (with the exception of Edd as of later episodes, and Tord in "The End"), and vaguely based off the creator and his friends.
+- Author Avatar: All the main characters are named after, voiced by (with the exception of Edd as of later episodes, Tord in "The End", and Tom in all Beyond episodes), and vaguely based off the creator and his friends.

 - Bad Future: Played with; the Edd from the future in "WTFuture" sees it as a bad future because Coke's been banned.
 Tom and Matt seem just fine with the future, though Tom has cancer and Matt has cybernetic implants replacing his eye and chin, so they clearly didn't get on completely unscathed.
 It's also subtly implied that Tord might have succeeded at taking over the world in this future, though it's not clear if he's still evil.